 Your doctor will check you closely for side effects.
-You are more likely to have side effects if you receive high doses of therapy during this and other phases of treatment.
+You are more likely to have side effects if you get high doses of the drugs during this and other phases of treatment.

 When you need a second course of induction chemotherapy

-About two weeks after you complete treatment, a doctor performs a bone marrow biopsy and aspiration.
+About 2 weeks after you complete treatment, a doctor will do a bone marrow biopsy and aspiration.
 This is a way for your doctor to see whether leukemia is still present.
-If so, you may receive a second similar course of chemotherapy.
-It will last fewer days than the first time.
+If so, you may receive a second, similar course of chemotherapy.
+It will last fewer days than the first one.

 Chemotherapy for postremission (consolidation) therapy

 The goal of this phase of treatment is to keep you in remission or to prevent relapse.
-Even people who achieve complete remission need a second phase of treatment, called consolidation, to help prevent relapse.
+Even people who reach complete remission need a second phase of treatment.
+This is called consolidation and it helps prevent relapse.
 This phase of treatment destroys any leukemia cells that are left.
-You may have higher doses of chemotherapy drugs for several days, which is repeated once a month for a few months.
+You may have higher doses of chemotherapy drugs for several days.
+This will be repeated once a month for a few months.
 Another option may be very high-dose chemotherapy with a stem cell transplant.